teambit/docs/docs/view.md

 title: Viewing
 ---

-Bit provides a set of tools to view the state of the workspace and of the components This tools are useful when you need to analyze and debug issues with components.
+Bit provides a set of tools to view the state of the workspace and of the components.
+These tools are useful when you need to analyze and debug issues with components.

 ## Status